hrgrafton92/CMPD_Traffic_Stops/README.md

 - Logistic regression
 - Parameter tuning

-All modelling efforts can be found within the Preprocessing_and_Modeling folder
+All modeling efforts can be found within the Preprocessing_and_Modeling folder

 ### Create Streamlit App
 Streamlit app to make the dataset easily accessible for anyone.
 Preliminary EDA efforts are made available [here](https://share.streamlit.io/hrgrafton92/cmpd_traffic_stops/main/Streamlit/CMPD_Traffic_Stops.py).
 Source code and files are located in Streamlit folder.